-Visual acuity tests may be done:
+These tests may be done:

-Refraction is done:
+This test is done:

-without them.
-If you have a copy of your current eyeglass prescription, bring
+If you wear glasses or contact lenses, bring them with you to the exam since the tests cannot be properly performed without them.
+If you have a copy of your current eyeglass prescription, bring it with you.

 If you have a young child, it is best to practice eye tests at home before you take your child to the appointment.
 This can help your child cooperate better during the real testing.
 For more information, see the topic Pediatric Preparation for Medical Tests.

 Many medicines may affect the results of vision tests.
 Be sure to tell your doctor about all the over-the-counter and prescription medicines you take.

 Talk to your doctor about any concerns you have regarding the need for vision tests, how they will be done, or what the results will mean.
 To help you understand the importance of these tests, fill out the medical test information form( What is a PDF document? ).

 tests are used to evaluate eyesight.
 Several types of visual acuity tests may be used.

 If you cannot read any of the letters or print on these charts because of poor vision, your visual acuity will be tested by other techniques, such as counting fingers, detecting hand movements, or distinguishing the direction or perception of light sources (such as room light or a penlight held up close to the face).